smantic/blog/content/posts/gopath-is-not-deprecated.md

 So gopath *mode* is deprecated.
-But what is gopath, and what is it used for?
+But what about gopath, what is it and what is it used for?

 Gopath is an environment variable that which defaults to $HOME/go.
 And is used to determine defaults for where modules are downloaded to($GOMODCACHE), where binaries are installed ($GOBIN), and where checksums are stored ($GOPATH/pkg/sumdb).

 So gopath is itself is still very much in use, and will continue to be in the future.

-All this info and more can be found in this very helpful [wiki](https://github.com/golang/go/wiki/GOPATH))!
+All this info and more can be found in this very helpful [wiki](https://github.com/golang/go/wiki/GOPATH)!

 Read More
 ----